gyz-ai/PRBEN/README.md

 - gold_docs: the set of gold documents for the retrieval stage.
 - gold_answer: the gold answer for the generation stage.
 - gold_keywords: the keywords associated with the gold answer.

+### (3) prompt.py
+The prompt.py file encapsulates the key prompts employed in both the personalized retrieval and personalized generation stages.
+These prompts are crucial for guiding the model to:
+- Personalized Retrieval – adapt the search process based on the user’s historical interactions and preferences.
+- Personalized Generation – generate responses that are aligned with the user’s intent and personalized context.

 ## Corpus
 This corpus contains 2,341,338 base documents, all sourced from real online Baidu links.
 The documents are stored in the following format:
 ```json